MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/azure-function-cosmos-db-mongo-api.md

 > Deploying to an existing function app always overwrites the contents of that app in Azure.

 1. Choose the Azure icon in the Activity bar, then in the **Resources** area, right-click your function app resource and select the **Deploy to function app** button.
-1. If you are asked if you are sure you want to deploy, select **Deploy**.
+1. If you're asked if you're sure you want to deploy, select **Deploy**.
 1. After deployment completes, a notification displays with severals options.
 Select **View Output** to view the results.
 If you miss the notification, select the bell icon in the lower right corner to see it again.

 ## 7. Run the remote serverless function